Race and health in the United States: History

 American Indian and Alaska Native populations in the United States have experienced disproportionately negative health outcomes compared to non-Hispanic whites since colonists arrived at the continent in the 15th century, particularly due to epidemics introduced by colonial groups and violent encounters with colonists.
 A disparity in health outcomes between American Indians and Alaska Natives and the general U.S. population persists today, largely due to a lack of access to adequate medical care, language barriers, and decreased quality of medical services in regions with significant American Indian and Alaska Native populations.
 One of the elements of the inequality involves the lack of research that begins to look into access to medical care for Native Americans, and when research does exist, it tends to be broad and not focus on specific elements, including childhood.
 As of October 2019, American Indian and Alaska Native people who are born today have a life expectancy of 73 years, compared to the 78.5 years for the general American population.

 The Indian Health Service (IHS) is a federal agency committed to serving the health needs of American Indian and Alaska Native populations.
 Two pieces of legislation, the Snyder Act of 1921 and Indian Health Care Improvement Act of 1976, obligated the United States government to provide healthcare to federally recognized Native American tribes.
-This responsibility moved to the IHS, housed under the U.S. Department of Health and Human Services, in 1955.
-The IHS currently serves over 2.3 million American Indians and Alaska Natives population from 573 different federally-recognized tribes.
+In 1955, this responsibility moved to the IHS, housed under the U.S. Department of Health and Human Services.
+In 2019, the IHS served over 2.3 million American Indians and Alaska Natives from 573 different federally-recognized tribes.